Toch-vybe/Toch-vybe/README.md

 - 👀 I’m interested in Softward development and Cloud computing
 - 🌱 I’m currently learning C-Sharp programming language (Asp.NetCore, WPF) and Microsoft Azure
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: Via email - ohabstobey@gmail.com
+- 📫 How to reach me: via email - ohabstobey@gmail.com

 <!---
 Toch-vybe/Toch-vybe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.